detunized/password-manager-access/UPGRADE.md

 # Upgrade notes

+## To 27.0.0

+Delete all references to `Bitwarden.VaultItem.DeletedDate` as it's no longer available.

 ## To 26.1.0

 The `baseUrl` parameter in all of the relevant `Client.*` methods is no longer optional and must be